Bleemsys/Artisan-Core-Linux/README.md

 # Artisan
-This is Linux Version of Artisan Core.
-You may find the Windows version at: https://github.com/bleemsys/Artisan-Core
+This is the Linux version of the Artisan Core, compiled on Windows 11 WSL2 with Ubuntu 24.04.1.
+Please note that this version has not been fully tested.

+The Windows version is available at: https://github.com/bleemsys/Artisan-Core

 Artisan is a tool for lattice generation.
 It is based on implicit modelling technique.
 The code is based on Python and C++ in order to combining the development speed and computational efficiency.
 Artisan computes the most of heavy math through C++ code, and conducts the routine calculations via Python.